selbs/speedy_qc/README.md

 Speedy QC for Desktop <img src="https://github.com/selbs/speedy_qc/blob/master/speedy_qc/assets/1x/grey.png" alt="App Logo" width="200" style="float: right;">
 =====================

-Speedy QC is a DICOM viewer and customisable labeller for single DICOM images in a directory, i.e. X-rays.
+Speedy QC is a DICOM viewer and customisable labeller for DICOM images.
 The program may be used to quickly check the quality of the images and/or to label them with the required ground truth for training a deep learning model.
+Bounding boxes may be added to demarcate the findings.

-The program may be run from the command line or as an executable, explained below.
+The program may be run from the command line or as an executable, which can be downloaded or created from the source code.

 Primarily for use on Mac OS X, but should work on Linux and Windows.